Whim-Wham/Application-Portfolio/README.md

 Setup Notes:
 1) Verify a python 3 installation
-2) Pip install the libraries above in addition to Jupyter notebooks
+2) Pip install the libraries included in the Jupyter notebook (spacy, pandas, numpy, Jupyter, re, and nltk).
+The latter item may not have much use after this commit.
 3) Install spacy langauge model with the following command line:
     "python -m spacy download en_core_web_lg"